msc-acse/acse-9-independent-research-project-L519159123/README.md

 We provide PyTorch implementations for paired seismic data domain translation problems.

-The code is an extension of source code written by Jun-Yan Zhu and Taesung Park, and supported by Tongzhou Wang, which is available via github repository https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix.
+The software is an extension of source code written by Jun-Yan Zhu and Taesung Park which is available via github repository https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix.

+**Note**: The current software works well with PyTorch 0.41+.

+You may find useful information in [Training/Test Tips](docs/tips.md).
+To implement custom models and datasets, check out our [template](data/template_dataset.py).
+To help users better understand and adapt our codebase, we provide an [overview](docs/overview.md) of the code structure of this repository.

 ## Prerequisites
 - Linux or macOS